 Uncut Gems is a slimy, filthy, rollercoaster of a movie, whose twists and turns can be seen from a distance but only makes it all the more unbearable.
-Meticulous scripting and structure blends with a feeling of off the cuff improvisation create an almost intimate documentary feel.
-The Safdie brothers Josh and Benny take us by the lapel as they lead us down into Howie Ratner’s (Adam Sandler) ninth circle of hell but making sure we stop off at the other levels along the way.
+Meticulous scripting and structure blend with a feeling of off-the-cuff improvisation to create an almost intimate documentary feel.
+The Safdie brothers, Josh and Benny, take us by the lapel as they lead us down into Howie Ratner’s (Adam Sandler) ninth circle of hell but making sure we stop off at the other levels along the way.

 A distinctive voice, the Safdies, have an intrinsic understanding of not just how to tell a story but how to drag us along for the ride.
 Sandler’s Howie is a fast-talking, schlubby, Trumpian wet dream.
-He believes in the American dream and at times realizes he has even achieved it.
+He believes in the American dream and sometimes realizes he has even achieved it.

-His ugly tacky clothes are meant to broadcast his wealth but he has no style in which gives us an idea of his character.
+His ugly, tacky clothes are meant to broadcast his wealth, but he has no style, which gives us an idea of his character.
 Howie is the crude loudmouth at the end of the bar who wears a Knicks Jersey and Celtics hat.
 Clothing and jewelry are status symbols to him.
 What they say isn’t as important as who made them.
 He is the type of salesman who’s so abrasive he rarely ever gets to the actual sales pitch because it inevitably deteriorates into a screaming argument.

-Sandler is used to playing characters like Howie, selfish, emotionally stunted, and temperamental.
+Sandler is used to playing characters like Howie, who is selfish, emotionally stunted, and temperamental.
 But in his comedies, Sandler always tries to have a happy ending or upbeat salvation for his characters.
 Howie is doomed from the opening scene, perhaps even before then.
-When we meet Howie his marriage is already in the midst of collapse.
-His wife, Dinah (Idina Menzel) is sick of his scheming, his affairs, and quite frankly the mere sight of him.
-After Passover, they are announcing their divorce to the family.
+When we meet Howie, his marriage is already in the midst of collapse.
+His wife, Dinah (Idina Menzel), is sick of his scheming, his affairs, and, quite frankly, the mere sight of him.
+After Passover, they announce their divorce to the family.

-Great news for Howie’s girlfriend and employee, Julia (Julia Fox) as she is eager to be the next Miss Ratner.
-Bizarre as it may seem, that someone so young and attractive would like someone like Sandler’s Howie, until we realize the two are not that different, apart from appearances.
-Julia seems hellbent on her own implosion only instead of gambling she’s chosen sex.
-The two are perfect for each other which is another way of saying in no way should these people be together.
+Great news for Howie’s girlfriend and employee, Julia (Julia Fox), as she is eager to be the next Miss Ratner.
+Bizarre as it may seem, someone so young and attractive would like someone like Sandler’s Howie, until we realize the two are not that different, apart from appearances.
+Julia seems hellbent on her own implosion only; instead of gambling, she’s chosen sex.
+The two are perfect for each other, which is another way of saying in no way should these people be together.

 The uncut opal gem from the Ethiopian mine is a MacGuffin standing in for the American ideal of the American dream.
-It represents hope, a better life, and instills an almost mystic belief that if we push and try hard enough the sky’s the limit.
-Celtics power forward Kevin Garnett (as himself) comes to believe the opal is a good luck charm.
-For Howie it’s the deal of a lifetime which will make him what he already is, rich; but this will make him richer.
+It represents hope, and a better life, and instills an almost mystic belief that if we push and try hard enough, the sky’s the limit.
+Celtics power forward Kevin Garnett (as himself) believes the opal is a good luck charm.
+For Howie, it’s the deal of a lifetime which will make him what he already is, rich; but this will make him richer.

-The dialogue is loud and overlapping, like real life, in which people don’t so much as talk as shout so as to be sure they are heard.
-This type of dialogue requires such timing and rhythm which makes Garnett’s performance all the more miraculous.
+The dialogue is loud and overlapping, like in real life, in which people don’t so much talk as shout so as to be sure they are heard.
+This type of dialogue requires such timing and rhythm, making Garnett’s performance all the more miraculous.
 He not only plays himself effortlessly but convincingly.

-Likewise, Fox’s role as the sultry fast-talking confidante to Sandler’s kinetic energy incarnate Howie feels like a discovery in of itself.
-Like Garnett, her performance is weighted with the feeling as if she existed before the movie started and will continue to exist after the credits roll and the lights come on.
-She not only holds her own against Sandler’s manic energy but pushes him to a level of intensity we’ve never seen from him before.
-She is vital as her own emotional immaturity so accurately reflects Howard despite the yawning age gap.
+Likewise, Fox’s role as the sultry fast-talking confidante to Sandler’s kinetic energy incarnate Howie feels like a discovery in itself.
+Like Garnett, her performance is weighted with the feeling that she existed before the movie started and will continue to exist after the credits roll and the lights come on.
+She not only holds her own against Sandler’s manic energy but pushes him to an intensity we’ve never seen from him before.
+Her emotional immaturity is vital, so she accurately reflects Howard despite the yawning age gap.

 Bronstein’s and the Safdie brother’s script bubbles with life, humor, and sheer crass vulgarity.
 The humor is a safety valve.
 It’s meant to keep us from exploding from the unbearable anxiousness streaming headlong through the film as Howie makes one horrible life-threatening decision after another.

-Though the dialogue flows so freely and naturally with starts, stops, and interruptions, there persists an immutable structure in which the story calmly sets up situations that will come back later.
-One example which comes to mind is a moment in which the security door to Howie’s jewelry shop is jammed trapping Kevin and his crew between the bulletproof glass and a locked door.
+Though the dialogue flows so freely and naturally with starts, stops, and interruptions, an immutable structure persists in which the story calmly sets up situations that will come back later.
+One example that comes to mind is when the security door to Howie’s jewelry shop is jammed, trapping Kevin and his crew between the bulletproof glass and a locked door.

 The scene borders on slapstick comedy ending with Standfield’s Demany knocking on the glass repeatedly.
 “The knocking isn’t helpful.”
 Sandler dryly says as he gets a hammer.
 Expertly executed, and so thankful are we for something funny to happen, that we forget it until we remember it seconds before it happens again; only this time it is not so funny.

-Khondji’s camera pulls off the neat hat trick of both being nigh on invisible while also moving at such speeds and angles befitting a madman hellbent on his own self-destruction.
+Khondji’s camera pulls off the neat hat trick of both being nigh on invisible while also moving at such speeds and angles, befitting a madman hellbent on his own self-destruction.
 It is remarkable how intrusive yet unnoticeable the camera is in Uncut Gems.
 The way Khondji captures every little detail while also allowing us time to notice them but never allowing us to be comfortable is a tour de force.
-Colors jump off the screen screaming such as Demany’s neon orange hoodie in a club as the room becomes bathed in a light calming blue.
-Except calm is an emotion we aren’t allowed and thus Howie’s screaming voice punctures the soothing color with his presence.
+Colors jump off the screen screaming, like Demany’s neon orange hoodie in a club, as the room becomes bathed in a light, calming blue.
+Except calm is an emotion we aren’t allowed, and thus Howie’s screaming voice punctures the soothing color with his presence.